Research

 Bioacoustics of North American Birds

-Currently as a postdoc at the Ohio State University I am working on a big-data bioacoustics project.
+After my postdoc at the Ohio State University, I am working on a big-data bioacoustics project.
 Here I am using convolutional neural network approaches to compare and contrast the songs and calls of North American bird species, both within and between taxa.
 We hope to determine the relationship between phylogeographic patterning, environmental adaptation, and acoustic communication at the community scale.
-You can find the preprint here!
+You can find the paper here!

 Comparative Phylogeography of Southwestern Desert Birds

-My dissertation research focuses on 10 species of desert birds distributed across the Sonoran and Chihuahuan deserts.
-Using whole-genome sequencing, I am discovering the phylogeographic histories of these taxa and comparing them.
+My research focuses on 10 species of desert birds distributed across the Sonoran and Chihuahuan deserts.
 I am also looking into the genomes themselves to find areas under selection, or areas that are part of genomic islands of speciation.
-You can find the preprint here!
+Using whole-genome sequencing, we've discovered the phylogeographic histories of these taxa and compared them.
+You can find the paper here!

 Chromosomal Clines of Genetic Relatedness across Space in 10 Desert Species